 There are three ways to expand an HVO system:

-- Add Oxygen Concentrators
+- Get more Oxygen Concentrators

 - Add a Drone, Storage Tank & Concentrators

-- Add a Storage Tank
+- Get a Storage Tank

 The least costly option is to add concentrators.
 However, there is a limit to how much input volume each compressor can handle.
 For the Standard and Mighty Mite, you can attach up to five 10 LPM oxygen concentrators, whereas the MAX can handle six.
 If an existing system has fewer than the maximum number of oxygen concentrators, you can add one or more to increase output volume.

-Add a Drone, Storage Tank & Concentrators
+Drone, Storage Tank & Concentrators

 If your system already has the maximum number of oxygen concentrators attached, the next option is to add a Drone.
 A Drone is a compressor / tank combination that enables you to add additional oxygen concentrators.
-The Master storage tank is connected to the Drone’s tank via a braided-steel interconnect line that essentially turns two tanks into one big tank.
+The Master storage tank is connected to the Drone’s tank via a braided-steel interconnect line.
+This essentially turns two tanks into one big tank.
 The Drone is turned on and off by the Master via the same coaxial control line that turns the oxygen concentrators on and off.

 With a Drone, you get to add both oxygen concentrators and oxygen storage, greatly increasing the overall generating capacity of your system.
 Drones are available with 30, 60 and 80-gallon tanks.
 To build large systems, you can add multiple drones.